-(Brand new, this summer, we are also offering Split Charter or Public Whale Watches, the maximum number of guests will still be 6.
-However, for those of you with only 2 or 3 people in your group you can now share the boat with another group, making it much more affordable.)
+(Back, after popular demand the last 2 summers, we will still be offering Split Charter or SHARED Whale Watches, the maximum number of guests will still be 6.
+However, for those of you with only 1, 2, or 3 people in your group you can now share the boat with another group, making it much more affordable.)
 Private Whale watches are still our number one seller, and are still available for 1 to 6 people.

 SeaSalt Charters provides a unique opportunity to explore the whales’ feeding and nursing grounds of Stellwagen Bank(just a few miles north of Provincetown, MA., Cape Cod) on a private, comfortable boat with just you, your family, and friends.
 Operated by some of the most experienced, licensed whale watch Captains in the world, you are assured of a memorable and meaningful experience.
 With thousands of whale watch trips and dozens of years of experience under their belts, our seasoned Captains know where to find the most active whales whether they are spy-hopping, flipper-flapping, surface feeding, tail-lobbing, babysitting their calves–or if you’re lucky- –BREACHING!